 This post contains affiliate links.
 If you click and buy, I may make a commission, at no cost to you.
 See my disclosure policy for more information.

-There are two types of twins, Identical and Fraternal that are the most commonly recognized.
+Two types of twins, Identical and Fraternal, are the most commonly recognized.
 However, seven others are less common, such as Half-Identical, Mirror Image, Mixed Chromosome, Superfecundation, Superfetation, Conjoined, and Parasitic.
-Today we are going to go over the differences to help us all understand all the various types of twins.
+Today we will go over the differences to help us all understand all the various types of twins.

 Common Types of Twins:

-Identical twins result from the fertilization of a single egg that splits into two.
+Identical twins result from fertilizing a single egg that splits into two.
 They share all the same genes and are always the same sex.